Try Laser Therapy for Your Acne Scarring

 Hot Lasers in the Doctor’s Office

-Dermatologists use “hot” lasers to direct higher levels of energy to precise layers of skin.
+Dermatologists use “hot” lasers to direct higher levels of energy to precise layers of skin7.
 The idea is to heat a very thin layer of tissue so quickly that the heat does not have time to spread to surrounding tissues before the laser is turned off.
 That is why lasers used in acne skin care are typically of the “pulsing” variety.

 The earliest lasers were designed to stop the production of collagen beneath skin with protruding acne scars.
 The scar sank back down to the level of the surrounding skin and then could be masked with makeup.
 Doctors at first used what was called a continuous wave neodymium:yttrium-aluminum-garnet or YAG laser, but the scars treated with YAG laser therapy tended to come back in a few months.
 The YAG laser was replaced with a carbon dioxide laser, but scars universally returned in about a year.

-In the 1990’s, dermatologists began using a pulsed dye laser that could be fine-tuned to treat an extremely thin layer of skin, measured in millionths of an inch.
+In the 1990’s, dermatologists began using a pulsed dye laser8 that could be fine-tuned to treat an extremely thin layer of skin, measured in millionths of an inch.
 With the pulsed dye laser, scar treatments tend to last for several years.
 Refinements of the technique now allow scar treatment to be essentially permanent, with minimal risk of damage to surrounding tissues.

 Hot lasers heat hemoglobin rather than water.
 They zero in on the first blood vessel underneath an acne scar, cauterizing it, and stopping the regrowth of the scar.
 The darker the skin above the blood vessel, however, the more heat is absorbed in the surface of the skin rather than in the blood vessel below it, so that the skin itself can be severely damaged by the laser.